-During FY22, GR Engineering achieved record revenue of \$651.7 million and EBITDA of \$55.8 million.
-GR Engineering's wholly owned subsidiaries, Upstream Production Solutions and Mipac provided strong contributions to the consolidated group's results.
+During FY23, GR Engineering achieved revenue of \$551.4 million and EBITDA of \$44.4 million.
+This represents another strong year, noting that over the last three years, GR Engineering has generated revenue of nearly \$1.6 billion at an EBITDA margin at ~8%.
+GR Engineering's wholly owned subsidiaries, GR Production Services (previously known as 'Upstream Production Solutions') and Mipac, both provided solid contributions to the results of the Company.

-The contracted pipeline has been increased by significant recent project awards including the Thunderbird Mineral Sands Project and the Bellevue Gold Project.
-GR Engineering continues to build its pipeline of work for FY23 and future years.
+The contracted pipeline has been increased by the award of projects owned by BHP Group, Santos, Queensland Pacific Metals and Hastings Technology.
+GR Engineering continues to build its pipeline of work for FY24 and future years.